Buena Vista, Colorado: History

+Present day economy

+In summer, Buena Vista is a popular access point for world-class whitewater rafting, kayaking, and fly fishing on the Arkansas River, and mountain climbing and backpacking on local 14ers and the Colorado Trail.

+In winter, sizable elk and deer herds attract hunters.
+Bighorn sheep, mountain goats, and antelope are also indigenous to the area.

 Geography

 Buena Vista is located in the Upper Arkansas River Valley.

+The town lies at the base of the 14,000+ peaks of the Collegiate Peaks, Mt.
+Princeton, Mt.
+Yale, Mt.
+Columbia, and Mt.
+Harvard, of the Sawatch Range.

 At the 2020 United States census, the town had a total area of 8.942 km2, all of it land.

 Climate

 Buena Vista has a Semi-arid climate (Köppen climate classification BSk), with cold, dry winters and warm, somewhat wetter summers.
 Altitude and dryness cause the diurnal temperature variation to be high year-round.

+The area between Buena Vista and Salida is often referred to as the "Banana Belt", due to its relatively mild winters.
+The term "Banana Belt" actually refers to the fact that Buena Vista lies in a wide valley and is a high mountain desert with milder temperatures than nearby communities such as those on the I-70 corridor.